-- Everyday fill out this diary - Please record EVERYTHING that you and your family spend - Try to do it as soon after spending as possible, because we might forget if we leave it too long - Review your spending diary at the end of each week - Some weeks we spend more than others.
+- Please record EVERYTHING that you and your family spend - Try to do it as soon after spending as possible, because we might forget if we leave it too long - Review your spending diary at the end of each week - Some weeks we spend more than others.
 Some bills are weekly, others are every month.
 That's why we can't just do this for one week; we need to make it something we do every week. - Bring your spending diary with you each week